krobelus/rate/README.md

 Some possible improvements:

-- expose a subset of the library modules as Rust (and possibly C) API
+- expose a Rust (and possibly C) API
 - support other clausal proof formats
 - compute other features about clausal proofs (e.g. the lifespan of clauses)
-- speed up handling of reason clauses that do not shrink the trail
+- speed up handling of reason clause deletions that do not shrink the trail
 - speed up RAT checks by caching resolution candidates
 - improve compile times